 First, you should contact an attorney who can help you request an Administrative License Revocation (ALR) hearing to protect your driver’s license suspension.
 Act quickly, because the hearing must be requested within 15 days of your arrest.
 If you fail to act, the administrative finding will remain on your driver’s license.

 The criminal case takes longer.
 In Tarrant County, you will wait approximately 5 weeks to be notified of your court date.
 The first court date is generally scheduled within 20 days of the date on the letter.

-Your DWI defense attorney will not only prepare your case for trial, but also engage in pre-trial negotiations to see if the charge can be dropped completely or at least reduced to a less serious charge such as Obstruction of Roadway.
+Your DWI defense attorney will not only prepare your case for trial but also engage in pre-trial negotiations to see if the charge can be dropped completely or at least reduced to a less serious charge such as the Obstruction of Roadway.
 Avoiding a DWI conviction can save you thousands of dollars and years of increased insurance premiums.
-In some cases, you can seal or expunge the DWI record entirely to get rid of your mug shot and polic reports.
+In some cases, you can seal or expunge the DWI record entirely to get rid of your mug shot and police reports.

 Penalties for a DWI Conviction in Texas

 After a conviction for DWI, the court can impose penalties that include:

 If you are granted probation after a DWI conviction, you will be required to complete a 12-hour class in an authorized Alcohol Education Program unless the requirement is waived by the presiding judge.
 If required, you must submit proof of completion of the appropriate Alcohol Education Program to the Texas Department of Public Safety (DPS) within 180 days after the date of conviction or your driver’s license will be revoked.
 A reinstatement fee will be required if the driver’s license is revoked.

 A special driver’s license can be issued to individuals who have been ordered by the court to have an interlock ignition device installed on their vehicle as a condition of driving after a DWI conviction.